korchasa/speelka-agent/documents/architecture.md

 - Processes user requests via MCP server
 - Controls LLM interaction loop
 - Delegates tool execution to MCP connector
-- Maintains conversation state via Chat component
+- Maintains conversation state via the Chat component, which stores LLMResponse objects for assistant messages and uses exact token counts from LLMResponseTokensMetadata by default, falling back to estimation only if necessary.
+Chat provides GetTotalTokens and GetTotalCost methods, both returning a value and an approximation flag.
+AddAssistantMessage precomputes and stores total tokens and cost, using a calculator if set, and falls back to estimation (character count divided by 4) if token metadata is missing, setting the approximation flag accordingly.

 ### Configuration Manager
 - Centralized configuration access point
 - Loads configuration from environment variables or files
 - Provides typed access to configuration subsets
 - Implements `ConfigurationManagerSpec` interface
-- **Log configuration flow:**
-  - All configuration loaders (DefaultLoader, EnvLoader, YAMLLoader, JSONLoader) set only `RawLevel` and `RawOutput` as strings.
-  - The `Apply` method of `types.Configuration` is solely responsible for parsing these fields into `LogLevel` and `Output`.
+- Log configuration flow: All configuration loaders (DefaultLoader, EnvLoader, YAMLLoader, JSONLoader) set only `RawLevel` and `RawOutput` as strings.
+The `Apply` method of `types.Configuration` is solely responsible for parsing these fields into `LogLevel` and `Output`.

 ### LLM Service
 - Handles communication with LLM providers